-A solar fund dedicated to CollectiveSun projects will own the solar system for the first 6 years.
-After the nonprofit becomes the owner, after the 6 years, all warrenties are transfered to the nonprofit including the 10 year installer warranty, the 20 year inverter warranty and 25 year solar panel warranty.
+A solar fund dedicated to CollectiveSun projects will be the initial owner of the solar system.
+Af the end of year 6 when all the tax benefits are fully consumed, the system is transferred to the nonprofit via a purchase option.
+All warranties are transferred to the nonprofit including the 10 year installer warranty, the 20 year inverter warranty and 25 year solar panel warranty.

 Absolutely not.
 If a nonprofit is the original purchaser, (i.e. if it buys a solar system directly from the installer), it loses all of the tax benefits.
 If the nonprofit works with CollectiveSun and becomes the second owner, it can access these benefits and save a lot of money.